For Hub's birthday this year, PB and I surprised him with his very own private Disney's Enchanted Tiki Room!

 Walt in the Enchanted Tiki Room at Disneyland.

 The Enchanted Tiki Room opened in 1963.
 It was first sponsored by United Airlines which at the time was a perfect fit.
 Hawaii had just become our nation's 50th state in 1959 and all things Polynesian were on the forefront.
 Dole took over sponsorship in 1976.
 The Tiki Room was originally planned to be a restaurant with the show as the attraction (this is why Disneyland's Tiki Room has it's own bathrooms) .
 This proved to not be practical with the time and guests demands however.
 It then was decided to become a 17 minute musical revue (all of the music and lyrics are by the ever talented Sherman Brothers) featuring a cast of over 250 audio-animatronics.
 The Enchanted Tiki Room was said to be Walt's favorite attraction.
 He would come by and enjoy the show, asking guests"...so what do you think of those birds?!
 The rain scene is something, huh?"
-The Enchanted Tiki Room was the one of the last projects Walt personally worked on in the park.

 Here is the birthday boy in full La Cucaracha Dole Whip mode!